 * The Indians began an upgrade program in 1998 for at least 24 of their Hinds, with the work being performed by the Tamam division of Israeli Aircraft Industries (IAI).
 Tamam calls labels the upgrade package "Mission 24", apparently to emphasize night operation, and the package includes:

 Of course, Tamam is also offering similar upgrades for other Hind users.
-Elbit of Israel is offering comparable upgrade packages, and there are unconfirmed reports of a few Hind users taking them up on the offer.
+Elbit of Israel is offering comparable upgrade packages, with Sri Lanka, Macedonia, and Georgia having taken the company up on the offer.

 * Another company performing Hind upgrades is "Advanced Technologies & Engineering (ATE)" of South Africa.
 ATE provides a minimal "Super Hind Mark II" update of the Mi-35P with modestly improved targeting systems and other avionics, and a much more comprehensive Westernized "Super Hind Mark III" update with: